juristr/fabiangosebrink.github.io/_posts/2017-11-19-crud-operations-angular-Angular-with-aspnetcore-hateoas.md

 categories: articles
 ---

-In this blogpost I want to show you how to use CRUD operations in Angular which are driven by an ASP.NET Core WebAPI using HATEOAS to provide several links.
+This blog post shows how to implement CRUD operations in Angular which are driven by an ASP.NET Core Web API using HATEOAS.

-## First things first
+## A quick note

-The HATEOAS in this repository does not follow any "standard" like e.g. HAL.
+The HATEOAS in this repository does not follow any "standard" like e.g. [HAL](http://stateless.co/hal_specification.html).
 But it is enough that you get the idea and an impression how to use it.

-I just played around a little bit with this in the last time and maybe you can get some inspiration of how to get stuff going with that maybe in your project.
+I just played around a little bit with this in the last time and maybe you can get some inspiration of how to get stuff going with that in your project.
 This is only one approach.
 I would love to hear yours in the comments :-)

 ## Code